-Ponomareva: One could operate a globe reset button, a hand controller, and a descent engine switch with a logical lock.
+Ponomareva: One could operate the globe reset button, the hand controller, and the descent engine switch with a logical lock.
 Besides, on the left there was a communication panel with various radio transmitters and a telegraph key (we learned Morse code).
-Except for turning on the attitude correction system and the descent engine, the cosmonaut did not have any control functions.
+Except for turning on the attitude control system and the descent engine, the cosmonaut did not have any control functions.

-Ponomareva: They used analog technology.
-They made a film and showed it through a window.
+Ponomareva: They made a film and showed it through a window.
 A machine received control signals as the hand controller was moving, and this caused changes in the window.
 Pointers would light up, showing the position of the ship, the roll, and so on.
 It was a typical simulator, similar to those they made for aircraft.